siddharth-pro/gitSiddharth.github.io/_posts/2018-10-11-using-microblaze-softcore-processor.markdown

 ![Step 12](/assets/images/Microblaze/Step12.png)

-Step 13: Now thw Xilinx Platform Studio will open up with the configured processor system.
+Step 13: Now the Xilinx Platform Studio will open up with the configured processor system.
 Check for added devices in Bus Interfaces, Ports and Addresses window.
 Click on UCF File on the right side under Project Files.

 ![Step 13](/assets/images/Microblaze/Step13.png)